uplink-systems/Terraform-Modules/modules/azuread/named_location/README.md

 ### Files

-#### none

-none
+n/a

 ### Variables

 #### 'country.countries_and_regions'

 The variable <i>country.countries_and_regions</i> represents a list of one or more countries specified by 2-digit country codes.

 #### 'ip.ip_ranges'

 The variable <i>ip.ip_ranges</i> represents a list of one or more IPv4 and/or IPv6 IP-address ranges.

 ### Outputs

-The module currently generates 3 outputs:
+The module currently generates the following outputs:
 1) <b>azuread_named_location</b> => list of all exported attributes values from all named locations
 2) <b>azuread_named_location_ids</b> => list of exported id attribute values from all named locations